gogobook/Django-REST-Framework-Tutorial-zh_hant/api-guide/routers.md

 ## Advanced custom routers

 If you want to provide totally custom behavior, you can override `BaseRouter` and override the `get_urls(self)` method.
 The method should inspect the registered viewsets and return a list of URL patterns.
-The registered prefix, viewset and basename tuples may be inspected by accessing the `self.registry` attribute.
+The registered prefix, viewset and base_name tuples may be inspected by accessing the `self.registry` attribute.

-You may also want to override the `get_default_basename(self, viewset)` method, or else always explicitly set the `basename` argument when registering your viewsets with the router.
+You may also want to override the `get_default_base_name(self, viewset)` method, or else always explicitly set the `base_name` argument when registering your viewsets with the router.

 # Third Party Packages